hannobraun/caterpillar/README.md

 language to chance to be more than an incremental improvement over the status quo.

-See the following daily thoughts for further information:
+The following daily thoughts provide more context:
 [2024-06-18](https://capi.hannobraun.com/daily/2024-06-18) and
 [2024-06-19](https://capi.hannobraun.com/daily/2024-06-19).